The credits required for an academic diploma at The New Community School are as follows:

 Mathematics: 3 credits (to include Algebra I and Geometry)

-Practical and Fine Arts: 1 credit
+Fine and Performing Arts: 1 credit

 Career and Technology Exploration: 1 credit (to include Personal Finance)

 Total Needed for Graduation: 24 credits